 The application displayed on this page does not take in to consideration your individual personal circumstances and trading objectives.
 Therefore it should not be considered as a personal recommendation or investment advice.
 Past performance is not indicative of future results.
 There is no guarantee that the systems, trading techniques, trading methods, and/or indicators will result in profits or not result in losses.

 This indicator is only compatible with FXCM Trading Station Desktop software.
 Additionally, an FXCM account is required (including free FXCM demo accounts).
-Note, when using a demo account, the “Lite” mode of the indicator might be required, due to the limit on the number of currency pairs
+Note, when using a demo account, the “Lite” mode of the indicator might be required, due to the limit on the number of currency pairs to which a demo account can be subscribed.

 Links to third-party sites are provided for your convenience and for informational purposes only.
 FXCM bears no liability for the accuracy, content, or any other matter related to the external site or for that of subsequent links, and accepts no liability whatsoever for any loss or damage arising from the use of this or any other content.
 Such sites are not within our control and may not follow the same privacy, security, or accessibility standards as ours.
 Please read the linked websites’ terms and conditions.